FRRouting/frr/doc/user/basic.rst

 Config files are generally found in |INSTALL_PREFIX_ETC|.

 Each of the daemons has its own config file.
-For example, zebra's default config file name is *zebra.conf*.

-The daemon name plus `.conf` is the default config file name.
-You can specify a config file using the :kbd:`-f` or :kbd:`--config-file` options when starting the daemon.
+The daemon name plus ``.conf`` is the default config file name.
+For example, zebra's default config file name is :file:`zebra.conf`.
+You can specify a config file using the :option:`-f` or :option:`--config-file` options when starting the daemon.

 .. _Basic_Config_Commands: